 There are scores of women who are self-conscious about their breasts for a variety of different reasons.
 They are not extremely large breasted women, but they face the same issues as all women struggling with different factors.
 Gravity, pregnancy, breastfeeding, and other issues often cause their breasts to reposition.
 While the world sees them as the beautiful women they are, they suffer in silence and attempt to ignore their imperfections.
 These moderately breasted women think they have no choice but to live with unsightly breasts.
 But, that is not true.
-Today, women have options to correct their breasts.
+With the help of a breast lift surgeon in Boston, women have options to correct their breasts.

 Standard breast lifts are called anchor lifts.
 This procedure is typically not appropriate for the moderately sized breast.The incision is made around the areola (the pink or brownish skin around the nipple).
 Then, straight down the center of the breast and around the crease under the breast.
 This gives the surgeon opportunity to reshape the breast tissue and raise the nipple before closing the incision and giving the breast a perky, high-sitting, and firm look of a youthful breast.
 However, this is very invasive, and there is scarring (to a certain degree).

 The lollipop lift is more suitable for moderately sized breasts.
 The lollipop lift begins as the anchor lift does.
 The incision is made around the areola, and then an incision is made down the center of the lower breast.
 This is how it got the name lollipop.
 The incision looks like a lollipop on a stick.
 No further incisions are made, and there is no cut under the breast.
 The surgeon has minimal space, but with that space, he can raise the breast and reposition the nipple into its correct location.
 The skin is pulled tight, and upon completion, the breast is lifted and looks youthful and feels firm.
 The scarring is minimal.